dondangp/dondangp/README.md

 # Hi i'm Don 👋

-I'm planning to graduate with a Honors Bachelor of Science in Computer Science at the University of Texas at Arlington.
-I will be completing a Masters in Computer Science at the University of Texas at Arlington.
+I'm planning to graduate with a Honors Bachelor of Science in Computer Science at the University of Texas at Arlington - Summa Cum Laude.
+Then I will be completing a Masters in Computer Science at Georgia Institute of Technology.

 ## Portfolio 📁